 You won’t make a mistake with either of these meat cuts.
 You won’t even have to choose in many cases, as certified Angus beef is graded Prime most of the time.

 The main difference to know is that USDA Prime is a label on USDA’s beef grading scale, while Angus is a cattle breed.
-In most cases, the cattle eat grass and have plenty of marbling, so you’ll end up juicy and tender beef cuts.
+In most cases, the cattle eat grass and have plenty of marbling, so you’ll end up with juicy and tender beef cuts.

 If you’re looking for Angus or USDA Prime cuts, check out ButcherBox, a meat delivery company focusing on transparency and sustainability.
-Their premium cuts are 100% organic, antibiotic and hormone-free.
+Their premium cuts are 100% organic, antibiotic, and hormone-free.